 Components

-Star trackers, reaction wheels, separation systems, radios and other components deepen Rocket Lab’s role inside mission architecture.
+Star trackers, reaction wheels, separation systems, radios, solar arrays, avionics and propulsion systems deepen Rocket Lab’s role inside mission architecture.

 HASTE and Defense: The Hypersonic Bridge